vlad-zhukov/react-text-mask-hoc/README.md

 A [HOC](https://facebook.github.io/react/docs/higher-order-components.html)
 that grants `text-mask` functionality to the wrapped component.

-It's a controlled component and it maintains its own state, however it can also be controlled with props.
+It's an uncontrolled component and it maintains its own state, however it can also be controlled with props.

 __Arguments__